Asking Women's NGOs & The UNCSW To Publicly Oppose Forced Sterilizations

 There is no doubt that such gross violations form a harrowing assault upon women's human rights, and are a deeply disturbing example of state violence towards women.
 This fact, in consideration equally that coercion, and forced sterilizations have been acknowledged as constituting violence against women and a denial of their reproductive rights, surely demands that the subject of forced sterilizations and forced abortions (which form a central element of China's population program) be acknowledged and campaigned against by the UNCSW and Women's NGOs.

-Given the violent nature of such abuses, in which women are subject to the most horrendous atrocities we appeal to the UNCSW and associated Women's NGOs, to ensure that this issue is given prominent discussion and examination at Sessions of the UNCSW.
-Moreover we urge that it feature at that the parallel Women's NGO Forum and preliminary meetings.
-Furthermore we request that the public be informed what actions and measures are being taken by the UNCSW and associated Women's NGOs, to oppose, report and eliminate China's forced sterilization and forcible abortion of women.
+Given the violent nature of such abuses, in which women are subject to the most horrendous atrocities we note our disappointment and concern that the UNCSW and associated Women's NGOs have selected to ignore this issue at the 61st Session of the UNCSW.
+Moreover we see that it does not feature at that the parallel Women's NGO Forum.
+In light of these troubling omissions we request that the public be informed what actions and measures are being taken by the UNCSW and associated Women's NGOs, to oppose, report and eliminate China's forced sterilization and forcible abortion of women.